 The Brazilian domain name registration authority adopted an alternative dispute resolution proceeding for all '.br' domain names registered from October 2010 onwards.
-This proceeding is similar to international mechanisms, and aims to reduce time and costs and lead to effective domain name protection.
+This proceeding is similar to international mechanisms - its rules are based on the UDRP - and aims to reduce time and costs and lead to effective domain name protection.